Updated May 10, 2024

-Late summer is a popular time for a road trip.
-Whether you are trying to squeeze in a vacation before the kids go back to school or simply love exploring the countryside during the warm weather, summer can be the perfect time to head out on the highway.
-Before you hop in the car, though, a little prep work and planning can ensure safe and happy summer travels.
+Summer is a popular time for a road trip.
+Whether you simply love exploring the countryside at a leisurely pace during the warm, sunny weather, or you are trying to squeeze in a late-summer vacation before the kids go back to school, summer can be the perfect time to head out on the highway.
+Before you hop in the car, though, a little prep work and planning can ensure safe and happy travels.

 Travel websites list tons of ideas for summer road trip destinations.
 Whatever your passion — crashing ocean waves, towering mountains, inspiring forests with babbling brooks, wide open prairies, or gracefully sloping hills and valleys — there is much beauty to behold across the United States.